sabrinasettle/WeGrowIn/README.md

 ```
 On running ./launcher.rb, a server will run at localhost:8000, so head there to see the results!

+Please use Ctrl C to close the server when done or else it will keep running on that port!

 ## On the Front End

 The front end interacts with the ruby back end by using a index.erb.html and then copying that info over to a index.html